 The only downside of the RockShox Lyrik that I can see is the price.
 At $1049, this fork alone costs as much as many entry-level complete bikes.
 If you want one, find a bike that’s equipped with one, or save your pennies and get stoked for one of the best-performing all-mountain forks on the market today.

-The Bottom Line on the RockShox Lyrik 2-Step
+The Bottom Line: RockShox Lyrik 2-Step

 Thoroughly impressed is an understatement when talking about the Lyrik.
 This fork is the cream of the all-mountain crop with beefy stanchions and uber-smooth travel under all conditions.
 It soaks up everything in sight, ramps up nicely to give you a bottomless feel all while still providing excellent small bump absorption.
 If you’ve got your eyes on a new 6-inch travel all-mountain fork, the RockShox Lyrik should be the one to choose.